 Birnor Spelling Variations

-spelling variations are a prevailing characteristic of Norman surnames.
-Old and Middle English lacked any definite spelling rules, and the introduction of Norman French added an unfamiliar ingredient to the English linguistic stew.
-French and Latin, the languages of the court, also influenced spellings.
-Finally, Medieval scribes generally spelled words according to how they sounded, so one person was often referred to by different spellings in different documents.
-The name has been spelled Berner, Berners, Berniers, Burner, Burners, Burniers, Barners, Bearners and many more.
+A multitude of spelling variations characterize Norman surnames.
+Many variations occurred because Old and Middle English lacked any definite spelling rules.
+The introduction of Norman French to England also had a pronounced effect, as did the court languages of Latin and French.
+Therefore, one person was often referred to by several different spellings in a single lifetime.
+The various spellings include Berner, Berners, Berniers, Burner, Burners, Burniers, Barners, Bearners and many more.

 Early Notables of the Birnor family (pre 1700)

-To escape the political and religious persecution within England at the time, many English families left for the various British colonies abroad.
-The voyage was extremely difficult, though, and the cramped, dank ships caused many to arrive in the New World diseased and starving.
-But for those who made it, the trip was most often worth it.
-Many of the families who arrived went on to make valuable contributions to the emerging nations of Canada and the United States.
-An inquiry into the early roots of North American families reveals a number of immigrants bearing the name Birnor or a variant listed above: Gregory Berners, who arrived in Halifax, N.S. in 1749; Jane Berners, who settled in Virginia in 1775; and Robert Berner, who arrived in Texas in 1852..
+Many English families left England, to avoid the chaos of their homeland and migrated to the many British colonies abroad.
+Although the conditions on the ships were extremely cramped, and some travelers arrived diseased, starving, and destitute, once in the colonies, many of the families prospered and made valuable contributions to the cultures of what would become the United States and Canada.
+Research into the origins of individual families in North America has revealed records of the immigration of a number of people bearing the name Birnor or a variant listed above: Gregory Berners, who arrived in Halifax, N.S. in 1749; Jane Berners, who settled in Virginia in 1775; and Robert Berner, who arrived in Texas in 1852..

 - Bardsley, C.W, A Dictionary of English and Welsh Surnames: With Special American Instances.
 Wiltshire: Heraldry Today, 1901.
 Print.
 (ISBN 0-900455-44-6)

 - Harrison, Henry, Surnames of the United Kingdom: A Concise Etymological Dictionary Baltimore: Geneological Publishing Company, 2013.
 Print